Where to eat around the National Bank Open tennis tournament

 Ratafia

-Ratafia started out as a plated dessert and wine restaurant whose offering has slowly evolved into a full menu that includes savoury dishes and outstanding sweet fare concocted by the fantastic team of five women pastry chefs.
+Ratafia started out as a plated dessert and wine restaurant whose offering has slowly evolved into a full menu that includes savoury dishes and outstanding sweet fare concocted by the “sweet team” of women chefs.

 Website